YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 confirms that ydb.dat is backed up correctly and is ready for archival.

-* Determine an appropriate frequency, timing, and backup method (-BYTESTREAM or -COMPREHENSIVE) based on the situation.
+* Determine an appropriate frequency, timing, and backup method (-BYTESTREAM or -DATABASE) based on the situation.

 * Ensure the user issuing backup commands has appropriate permissions before starting the backup.
 Backup files have the ownership of the user running MUPIP BACKUP.